SmailLog-k/alephone-vita/README.md

 - Website: https://alephone.lhowon.org
 - Source: https://github.com/Aleph-One-Marathon/alephone

-This fork should keep upstream authorship and licensing intact.
+This fork preserves upstream authorship and licensing.

 ## License

 Aleph One is licensed under the GNU General Public License version 3.
 See [COPYING](COPYING).

-Marathon names, trademarks, and game data belong to their respective owners and are not included here.
+Game names, trademarks, and game data remain the property of their respective owners and are not included in this repository.